 Graphic copyright © Diana Andreea Bădrăgan, 2017

-Another reason why planning fails is that it is not based on a careful monitoring of what is usually happening.
-For example, if you usually spend 2-3 hours a week learning a foreign language, it is quite unlikely that you will succeed to reach 10 hours from one week to the next.
-Planning a task or a habit is not only based on what you need, but rather on what is achievable, possible, likely to happen, starting from what usually happens.
+Another reason why planning fails is that it is not based on careful monitoring of what is usually happening.
+For example, if you usually spend 2-3 hours a week learning a foreign language, it is unlikely that you will reach 10 hours from one week to the next.
+Planning a task or a habit is based not only on what you need but on what is achievable, possible, and likely to happen, starting from what usually happens.
 If, after summing up all the things you have to do in a week, you get to over 168 hours, then you have a problem: you don’t have more than that in a week.
 Just think again!

-A pretty funny habit is the equal school-like distribution of a task or result in each unit of time.
-This is useful in coaching, for starters, in order to give some sense regarding the resources consumed for a particular client goal.
+A pretty funny habit is the equal school-like distribution of a task or results in each unit of time.
+For starters, this is useful in coaching to give some sense regarding the resources consumed for a particular client goal.
 For example, if you set for yourself to earn 100,000 Euros a year, you calculate that you should have 8,333 Euros per month, or if you have to learn for 30 hours for an exam in a month, it will be enough for you to work for an hour every day.
 Really?
 Very unlikely.
-First of all, in order to earn 100,000 Euros a year, for example as a freelancer or entrepreneur, it is assumed that in the first month you will only be dealing with the setting up the system that is meant to get you this amount, and it is unrealistic to earn such high incomes in the first month when you primarily have expenses to make.
-Then, if you think it takes 30 hours for you to study for an exam, you have to assign at least 60 hours, based on Brian Tracy’s recommendation.
-To this, you have to add the probability that you will not have time to learn every day realistically speaking, so on some days, you will have to study more, while on others you will not have time to learn at all.
-Thus, a somewhat realistic planning will get you 60 hours of studying for 20 days, i.e. 3 hours a day.
-To these 3 hours a day, one must also add pauses and the required order: preparing the studying environment, etc., which means almost 4 hours a day.
-On each of the 20 days planned.
+First of all, to earn 100,000 Euros a year, for example, as a freelancer or entrepreneur, it is assumed that in the first month, you will only be dealing with setting up the system that is meant to get you this amount.
+It is unrealistic to earn such high incomes in the first month when you primarily have expenses.
+Then, if you think it takes 30 hours to study for an exam, you must assign at least 60 hours, based on Brian Tracy’s recommendation.
+To this, you have to add the probability that you will not have time to learn realistically every day, so on some days, you will have to study more, while on others, you will not have time to learn.
+Thus, somewhat realistic planning will get you 60 hours of looking for 20 days, i.e., 3 hours a day.
+To these 3 hours a day, one must also add pauses and the required order: preparing the studying environment, which means almost 4 hours a day on each of the 20 days planned.
 And you’d better not postpone till the last days.

 - how to squeeze some other activities into an already overbooked schedule;

-- how hungry, thirsty, sleepy you are and how much more work you have left;
+- how hungry, thirsty, and sleepy you are, and how much more work you have left;

 - how guilty you feel because of your poor planning;